St John Ambulance commissions review into historical abuse

 Geoffrey Shannon, who was the government’s special rapporteur on child protection from 2006-2019, will undertake the independent review, which is expected to take a number of months.
 File photograph: Nick Bradshaw

-An independent review has been commissioned into the handling of historical child sex abuse allegations in St John Ambulance, to be undertaken by child law expert Dr Geoffrey Shannon.
+An independent review has been commissioned into the handling of historical child sex abuse allegations in St John Ambulance.

 An investigation by The Irish Times last August revealed three men had been sexually abused by a senior figure involved in St John Ambulance in the 1990s.
 The abuse allegations made against the individual had been deemed founded by Tusla, the child and family agency.